KiraCore/Kira-Protocol-Documentation/spec/iteration-2/kip_66.md

 All IP addresses and `id`'s within all lists should be unique.
 Lists should be ordered by `ping` in ascending order or by `size` in descending order.
 Nodes that have `connected` flag set to true should have priority in the list.

+Local node should always be a first entry in all of the list (unless it does not expose publicly certain functionalities such as INTERX or snapshot), then followed by other discovered entries.

 All lists should be recursively expanded by dialing public IP addresses present in the `interx_list`.

 All list endpoints should have option to only return comma separated list of `ip` addresses without any extra information as well as only list of connected addresses.
 For example: `/snap_list?connected=true&ip_only=true`